anumukul/Stellar-work-/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at **[INSERT CONTACT EMAIL OR ISSUE REPORT METHOD HERE]**.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at **[@anumukul]**.

 All complaints will be reviewed and investigated promptly and fairly.
 Maintainers are obligated to respect the privacy and security of the reporter of any incident.